-This course is designed to provide attendees with practical knowledge and skills for implementing basic behaviour analytic strategies in school settings.
+This course is designed to provide attendees with practical knowledge and skills for implementing basic behaviour analytic strategies in school and home settings.
 Attendees will learn strategies for helping children acquire important communication, social and academic skills, how to determine some reasons why challenging behaviours occur, and how to replace problem behaviours with more appropriate skills.
-They also will learn about the ethical considerations of implementing behaviour analytic strategies in classrooms.
+They also will learn about important ethical considerations when implementing behaviour analytic strategies.

 Who should register for this course?

 The course is appropriate for all levels of professionals who work in schools, including teachers, learning support assistants, speech therapists, nurses, occupational therapists, and head teachers.
 Anyone who works with children with skill deficits and challenging behaviour would benefit from attending this course.

 The course meets Thursday evenings from 5-9 pm on the University of South Wales Treforest campus.
 The 2018 course begins 11 January and ends 22 March (there is no session during half term w/c 19 February).

 The course is taught by Emily Groves and Victoria Markham, who are Board Certified Behaviour Analysts and part of the USW Behaviour Analysis Clinical Team.
 They have a wealth of experience working with individuals with a range of challenging behaviours across school, home and clinic settings.

 May I obtain the Registered Behaviour Technician (RBT) credential by attending this course?